Updated:

 Nourbese Philip is undeniably talented.
 She has written several acclaimed anthologies and has a lot of mind-blowing poetry.
 One of these rich poems is Discourse on the Logic of Language.
 This piece brings to light the conflict within her about the use of a “colonial” language to express herself.
 It also highlights the struggle for identity from her perspective.
 She is an educated person who still wants to identify with her African roots.
 Yet she cannot because of language constraints.
 This excellent piece reflects her main theme in most of her works: the struggle for identity with her roots in the face of a foreign culture.
 The piece is bravely arranged and written; boasting of musical and linguistic creativity.

-Computer generated poetry is impersonal, period!
+Computer-generated poetry is impersonal, period!
 It does not have the characteristics of humanly written pieces, no matter how close it comes to.
 Poetry’s flare comes from the writing down of feelings and creative flouting of traditional grammar rules.
 It is where raw emotion is expressed as one feels it.
-Sometimes it is illogical, unstructured and even disorganized.
+Sometimes it is illogical, unstructured, and even disorganized.
 No matter, it is what we feel.

 Whether it is desirable is another question altogether.
 The works that are created may be very good.
 They may even be very emotionally moving.
 Personally, when I consider that they have no real emotional background, their appeal disappears.
 Their appeal lies only in the quality of the work, not their authenticity.

-Metaphor use
+Metaphor Use

 Metaphors are an integral part of poetry.
 They are phrases that create relationships between things.
 Here, the poet relates two previously unrelated things or concepts and in essence allows one to see one in terms of the other.
 This relationship gets the reader thinking and understanding the description in a more vivid manner than if told in plain language.
-By associating a concept, situation, thing or emotion with another one is able to grasp the characteristic being attributed to the thing being described through the relationship of the thing describing.
+By associating a concept, situation, thing, or emotion with another one is able to grasp the characteristic being attributed to the thing being described through the relationship of the thing described.
 They therefore act as vehicles of description.

 The metaphor also creates the beauty of poetry through this description of one thing in terms of another.
 Without the use of metaphors, poetry would be simple and plain.
 However, its use paints vivid pictures and imaginations, allowing the richness to flow and be created.
 They utilize the poet’s creativity and engage the reader’s imagination making the whole experience richer.